IBM/SalesEnablement-PowerVS-L3/docs/Part 3/01 Introduction.md

 - **Storage tier**: PowerVS supports both Tier 1 and Tier 3 storage.
 Tier 1 provides a maximum of 100 input/output operations per second (IOPs) per GB, while Tier 3 provides a maximum of 3 IOPS/GB.
 Tier 3 storage should only be utilized for non-production workloads.

 - **Storage pool affinity**: Three storage pool affinity options are available: auto-select, affinity, and anti-affinity.
-The affinity option specifies requires the boot volume to be placed in the same pool as another existing instance or existing boot volume.
+The affinity option requires the boot volume to be placed in the same pool as another existing instance or existing boot volume.
 The new storage volume(s) for the instance will be placed in the same storage pool where the affinity object resides.
 The anti-affinity specifies a different pool should be used from that of another existing instance or existing boot volume.

 - **Machine type**: Two IBM Power Systems machine types are supported: s922 and e980.
 Learn more about these s922 <a href="https://www.ibm.com/products/power-system-s922" target="_blank">here</a> and the e980 <a href="https://www.ibm.com/products/power-system-e980" target="blank">here</a>.